jakeburton01/PROTOTYPE-ARCADE-BUILD/AI/Readme.txt

 0-2 are hits 3-5 misses    50% chance to hit    50% chance to miss    Can be changed

+Working on powerup searching, likely will be priority based.

 Current Script only uses basic punch as don't want to mess around with extra animations and collision hitboxes before we have our final/close to final models, for sake of not spending time bugfixing something that wont be used.